The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Introduction

 Yet, there are three major obstacles to accurately performing ex-post evaluations on the impact of the congestion tax.
-First, due to the business secret and personal privacy, real-world ridesourcing trip data is rarely released to the general public.
+First, due to \xzhangadd{business proprietary information} and personal privacy, real-world ridesourcing trip data is rarely released to the general public.
 The paucity of available data prevents researchers from deeply investigating and identifying the effects of such taxes.
-Second, singling out the precise impact of the congestion tax on transportation system performance (e.g., ridesourcing demand and traffic congestion) is challenging, though not impossible, because transportation system performance is determined by many observed and unobserved factors, such as population and employment changes, road and transit network changes, and periodic changes (seasonality).
+Second, singling out the precise impact of the congestion tax on transportation system performance (e.g., ridesourcing demand and traffic congestion) is challenging, although not impossible, because transportation system performance is determined by many observed and unobserved factors, such as population and employment changes, road and transit network changes, and periodic changes (seasonality).
 Identifying the causal link requires sufficient data and high-quality research designs.
-Third, given the recency of congestion taxes, their implementation largely coincides with the outbreak of the COVID-19 pandemic.
-Since studies have shown that COVID-19 has disruptive impacts on ridesourcing, scrutinizing the impact of the congestion tax from the confounding effect of COVID-19 would be challenging \citep{yu2022exploring, loa2022has}.
+Third, given the recency of congestion taxes, their implementation generally coincides with the outbreak of the COVID-19 pandemic.
+Given that studies have shown that COVID-19 has disruptive impacts on ridesourcing, scrutinizing the effects of the congestion tax from the confounding effects of the COVID-19 pandemic would be challenging \citep{yu2022exploring, loa2022has}.